CHIHCHIEH-LAI/Portfolio/README.md

 During my internship at Qualcomm, with the team designing the latest Snapdragon CPUs, I was assigned to create machine learning models to analyze and predict CPU performance.

 ### Mango Tier Classifier
-Developed achine learning application to classify the quality of mangos
+Developed machine learning application to classify the quality of mangos.

 Key Skills: Python, scikit-learn

 ## Computer-Aided Design
 ### PCB Copper Component Optimization
 After manufacturing a batch of integrated circuits (ICs), they are soldered onto a Printed Circuit Board (PCB).
 Each IC is connected to a copper trace on the PCB.
 The geometry, placement, and orientation of these copper traces significantly influence the soldering performance.
 The objective was to optimize the geometry, placement, and orientation of the copper traces to enhance soldering efficiency and reliability.

 I achieved national top 3 in the Integrated Circuits Computer Aided Design Contest by developing a C++ application that optimizes the shapes, positions, and directions of components for PCB manufacturing.

 Key Skills: C++